Travels With Cowboy

 We are on day five of this seven-day adventure—a road trip from Los Angeles to Pine Ridge, South Dakota—with overnight stops in Utah and Colorado, and we have also passed through the states of Arizona, Wyoming, and briefly, Nebraska; all of which will be passed again when we are homeward bound.

-I have had little time to write up until now, but with so many hours behind the wheel I have had plenty of time to think about what this trip means to me.
-The main theme, I have decided, has been one of intuition and gut instinct.
+I have had little time to write up until now, but with so many hours behind the wheel I have had plenty of time to think about what this trip means to me, which I have decided has been one of intuition and gut instinct.

 I left home due to an urge, a much needed reset and return to the road after an absence too long.
-On the first of July, we packed the truck and began driving with only an end point in mind, thus surrendering said mind in favor of the gut, allowing our instinct to become the guiding compass for finding the stops in-between.
+On the first of July, we packed the truck and began driving with only an end point in mind, a hopeful surrendering, allowing instinct to become my guiding compass for finding the stops in-between.
 It’s a good way to travel, this way: to wake up and wonder where you will sleep that night.
 I realize also that it’s a luxury, to be sure, to have such wonders without worry.
-In the morning you can plan on a rough destination for the evening—say, make it a goal to drive from Utah to Colorado.
+In the morning you plan on a rough destination for the evening—say, make it a goal to drive from Utah to Colorado.
 How far you get into the Rockies will depend on the day, and the day is where the adventure lies.
-You might be driving for several hours when you suddenly spot something off the road—a winding river, for example, that appears to be a good reading spot—or, you might notice a gas station carved into the rockface of a mountain.
-The point is: anything can happen.
-And when your travels are guided by instinct, whatever happens is simply what needs to be.
+I might drive for several hours and then suddenly spot something off the road—a winding river, for example, that appears to be a good reading spot—or, I might notice a gas station carved into the rockface of a mountain.
+Point is: anything can happen.
+And when guided by instinct, whatever happens is simply what needs to be.

 Road break on the Fremont River in Colorado

-The last road trip I made of this distance was three years ago, which was also to Pine Ridge; and before that, it had been another three years, although that trip followed along a different route but had some overlap in the western half of Colorado.
+The last road trip I made of this distance was three years ago, also to Pine Ridge; before that, it had been another three years, though that trip followed along a different route but had some overlap in the western half of Colorado.

-The three years in-between trips was not a conscious plan, but after some thought I now believe the interval to be a good one and already have I begun to fantasize about the next adventure which will happen in another three years time, perhaps to a distance further east and during the season of fall so that we may experience shorter days amongst the turning of leaves, watching the reds and yellows fall as the summer of youth then comes to an end.
-For in three years I will be going on thirty-five.
+The three years in-between trips was not a conscious plan, but after some thought I now believe the interval to be a good one and already have I begun to fantasize about the next adventure which will happen in another three years time, perhaps to a distance further east and during the season of fall so that we may experience shorter days amongst the turning of leaves, to watch the reds and yellows fall as the summer of our youth then comes to an end.

-But let me return and say a thing for this trip now: it is something beautiful and dimensional—this country of ours.
+But let me return and say a thing for this trip now.
+It is something beautiful and dimensional—this country of ours.
 And I do mean truly beautiful.
 To drive across the vast, open horizon of this nation, one can only admire the topographical variety of this Earth and its peoples who live upon it.
-What a gift it is to cross borders so freely; to experience the sum of its parts as nature intended.
+It is a gift to cross borders so freely, to experience the sum of its parts as nature intended.

-In the city back home, it seems our folly lies in the air which holds a regrettable and polluted assumption that the vocal peoples operating in the world of business, wealth, and fame are indicative of this country as a whole—that by their “educated” opinions, these voices imply themselves to be our representatives, though often unchosen.
-In Los Angeles, we turn on the news and our team has won the world series; there are rightful protests that began downtown in June which are still on-going; and both of these events—to use as examples—become national news, while I am able to see them for myself in person just a short metro ride away.
-It is this representation through media that allows one to see how, without travel, bubbles of thought emerge in places like the city.
+In the city back home, it seems our folly lies in the air which holds a regrettable and polluted assumption that the vocal peoples operating in the world of business, politics, and fame are indicative of this country as a whole—that by their “educated” opinions, these voices imply themselves to be our representatives, though often unchosen.
+In Los Angeles, push notifications tell us our team has won the world series; that there are protests happening downtown which are still on-going; and both of these events—to use merely as examples—become national news, while I am able to see them for myself in- person after hopping on a short metro ride.
+Indeed, it is this false representation through media that allows one to see how, without travel, bubbles of thought emerge in places like the city.

-Yet, on this trip, I have instead been reminded of an America that once flavored my youth and perhaps continues to flavor the daydreams of my adulthood.
+On this trip I have been reminded of an America that once flavored my youth, and perhaps continues to flavor the daydreams of my adulthood.

-On a two-lane highway in Nebraska, I returned a friendly wave to a man driving a tractor next to open fields of wheat crops.
-In the fields behind him there laid hay bales wrapped to look like the American flag.
+On a two-lane highway in Nebraska, I returned a friendly wave to a farmer driving a tractor next to open fields of wheat crops.
+In the fields behind there lay hay bales wrapped to look like the American flag.

 American Flag hay bales in Nebraska

-My end goal for this trip, destination-wise, was to be on the reservation for the Fourth of July.
-I would not claim to know anything about the lives of people in such a place, but I imagine this area to be one of the places in this country where its citizens would have more of a right than anyone to protest our country’s flag; yet, before the hail fell, I witnessed the greatest display of fireworks I’ve ever seen, lasting well until the early hours of the morning.
-Whether or not this was for-or-against our flag, there was nonetheless a strong gathering of community.
+My end goal was to be on the reservation for the Fourth of July.
+Before the hail fell, I witnessed the greatest display of fireworks I’ve ever seen, lasting well until the early hours of the morning.
+Whether or not this was for-or-against our flag, I was happy to see a strong gathering of community.

-A few days ago, when I passed through Crested Butte, Colorado, I spotted mega-mansions dotting the hillsides like ugly sores, which I assume were the second or third homes of billionaire ski-lovers, and in this same state of the great Rocky mountains, I also passed trailer homes sitting on plots of land, surrounded by the carcasses of rusting automobiles and half-fallen structures from past generations, the appearances of which—both in style and building materials—seemed to date back to the time of the homesteaders and westward expansion through manifest destiny.
+When I passed through Crested Butte, Colorado a few days ago, I spotted mega-mansions dotting the hillsides like ugly sores.
+The second or third homes of billionaire ski-lovers, I would assume, and in this very same state of the great Rocky mountains, I passed trailer homes sitting on plots of land, surrounded by the carcasses of rusting automobiles and half-fallen structures from past generations, the appearances of which—both in style and building materials—seemed to date back to the time of the homesteaders and westward expansion through manifest destiny.

 America is a country of scale.
-Walks of life range from the foothills to the peaks of the mountains, and in each place, each geography, there are all types people.
-All Americans.
+Life walks from the foothills to the peaks of the mountains, and in each place, each geography, there are many types of people.
+By lines on a map they are all Americans.
 Folks who likely want the same things as me: a family, a home, a community.

 Cowboy and I spent all of yesterday driving the long and final stretch from Colorado to South Dakota, passing through Wyoming and Nebraska.
 There was a significant duration in the early afternoon where I could have easily convinced myself I was the last man on Earth—for that’s how long it took me to see another sign of human life.

-And now, here I sit, halfway across my country, watching as sunset falls on the panoramic vista of the Badlands.
-It’s hard to believe this dried up place once beheld the dinosaurs, whose reign on this Earth lasted for 165 million years.
+And so here I sit, halfway across my country, watching sunset fall onto the panoramic vista of the Badlands.
+Hard to believe this dried up place once beheld the dinosaurs, whose reign on this Earth lasted for 165 million years.

 There is so much to consider; so little one can truly know.
-How much is lost for a city boy like me?
-How is much lost for us all?
+How much is lost for a man like me?
+How is much lost anyone, really?